-5.1.1 Evaluation Parameters
+5.1.1 Evaluation parameters

-We have developed the sampling methods as a plug-in in the ProM framework [40], accessible via https://svn.win.tue.nl/repos/prom/Packages/LogFiltering.
+We have developed the sampling methods as a plug-in in the ProM framework (Verbeek et al., 2010), accessible via https://svn.win.tue.nl/repos/prom/Packages/LogFiltering.
 This plug-in takes an event log and returns k different train and test event logs in the CSV format.
 Moreover, we have also implemented the sampling methods in Python to have all the evaluations in one workflow.